sighupio/fury-getting-started/fury-on-vms/README.md

 ## Step 3 - Decide the strategy for the SSL certificates

-To expose the KFD ingresses, we are using the https protocol.
-There are two approaches to achieve this:
+We use the HTTPS protocol to expose the KFD ingresses securely.
+HTTPS relies on certificates that need to be present, there are two approaches to achieve this:

 1) Provide a self-signed certificate
 2) Use cert-manager to generate the certificates